This post was reviewed and updated on August 7, 2020

 Whether you’re looking for help with business or personal finances, you’ll want to consider the differences between a loan and lines of credit and the different terms available with either option.

-Loans Versus Line of Credits: The Basics
+Line of Credit vs. Loan: The Basics

 When a creditor approves your loan application, it will offer you a specific loan amount, interest rate, and repayment schedule.
-If you accept the loan, you may need to pay an origination fee, which is often a percentage of the loan’s amount that’s taken out of the money you receive or added to the amount you repay.
+If you accept the loan, you may need to pay an origination fee, which is a percentage of the loan’s amount that’s taken out of the money you receive or added to the amount you repay.

 Revolving Lines of Credit

 When you’re approved for a line of credit, you’ll have a new account with a maximum credit line and interest rate.
-A credit line gives you the option to take out loans (or “draws”) against your credit line, which you’ll then repay plus interest over time.
+A revolving credit line gives you the option to take out funds (or “draws”) against your credit line, which you’ll then repay plus interest over time.
 There may be a minimum draw amount, but you won’t necessarily be required to borrow money if you open a credit line.

 You can take multiple draws against your credit line as long as the total balance doesn’t go beyond your credit limit.
 Also, because it’s a revolving account, you can borrow against your credit line multiple times as you pay down your draws.